Page Sections

 Good Things That Happened: The Office of Grants Management generates efficiency in multiple areas.
 Among other things, it centralizes the grant application process, leading to more efficient and effective funding acquisition; ensures adherence to grant requirements, reducing the risk of penalties and maximizing fund utilization; expands access to diverse grant sources, enabling the county to capitalize on more funding avenues; facilitates better coordination among county departments for grant-related projects, ensuring cohesive and strategic use of resources; and leverages data to improve grant management and inform strategic planning for future funding opportunities.

 Good Things That Happened: The transfer of five critical positions into the Office of Human Resources (OHR) creates a robust core, driving efficiency in HR operations.
 With a fortified staffing capacity, OHR is better equipped to attract top-tier talent and implement effective job classification systems.
 Increasing funding expands OHR’s strategic functions, particularly in recruitment and training.
-Soon-to-be developed tailored training programs will ensure that our workforce is skilled and ready to face the dynamic demands of our mission.
-This restructure is a clear indication of our investment in our people, aligning our HR practices with best-in-class standards.
-By centralizing HR, we are not just reacting to today's challenges but proactively preparing for future organizational needs.
+Soon-to-be developed tailored training programs will ensure that the county's workforce is skilled and ready to face the dynamic demands of its mission.
+This restructure is a clear indication of investment in people, aligning HR practices with best-in-class standards.
+By centralizing HR, the county is not just reacting to today's challenges but proactively preparing for future organizational needs.

 Other Structural Improvements: